vincentbenzo/Infra-Templates/docker/README.md

 ### Variables
 #### Environment variables
 Environment variables are organized in two levels:
-- Global: `global-compose-variable.env` in the docker folder contains variables used across multiple containers (Docker versions, network names, etc.)
+- Global: `env-docker.env` in the docker folder contains variables used across multiple containers (Docker versions, network names, etc.)
-- Local: `local-compose-variable.env` in each application folder contains application-specific variables
+- Local: `env-<ApplicationName>.env` in each application folder contains application-specific variables

 #### Environment Variable Interpolation
 Docker Compose supports variable interpolation using the `${VARIABLE:-default}` syntax.
 This powerful feature allows you to: